Nashville's Trace Trail

 Learn about the nation's largest natural habitat refuge for endangered African and Asian elephants.
-The sanctuary, just outside Hohenwald, is private, but this center has educational exhibits and a gift shop.
+The sanctuary, just outside Hohenwald, is private, but is open to the public for educational exhibits and a gift shop.

 23 E. Main St.

-Historic Linden sits on the Buffalo River, making it ideal for outdoor activities.
-Before heading out to fish or canoe, see the down- town Art District and Perry County Court- house (pictured) "" a classic example of early 20th-century public architecture.
-Lodging, dining and live music are available at Commodore Hotel & CafeÌ.
+Dining and live music are available at Commodore Hotel & Cafe.
 Mousetail Landing State Park is also nearby on the Tennessee River.
 Commodore Hotel & CafeÌ 114 E. Main St. Linden 931-589-3224 Mousetail Landing State Park Hwy 438 Linden 731-847-0841

 Amish Homestead Farm

-Visit the cafeÌ and general store or stay overnight in the bed & breakfast.
+Visit the cafe and general store or stay overnight in the bed & breakfast.
 The site offers guided covered wagon tours through Old Order Amish farms.

 1016 Brewer Rd.